 - in one email, send up to five poems responding to the provocation as an attachment in MS Word

 - include a short bio of between 50-100 words.
 Bios are written in the third person

-- for the September issue, a short contextual essay is optional and photos are welcome but must be the property of the poet.
+- for the September issue, a short contextual essay to your poem is optional and photos are welcome but must be the property of the poet

 For more information about the work we publish and how it should be presented please take a look at our poetics and at the poems and bios of our first issue contributors.